dojo/docs/quickstart/debugging.rst

   </html>

 But when you look at the console, there's no apparent error.
 If you were programming in other languages, you might use a debugger and set a breakpoint on the "this.domNode" line.
-Firebug's debugger let's you do that, but not on this particular code.
+Firebug's debugger lets you do that, but not on this particular code.
 Scripts of type "dojo/event" and "dojo/method" are compiled and interpreted differently than "text/javascript" ones.
 But there are a couple of alternate debugging methods.

 Method 1: Logging
 -----------------